 Over time, an ever-growing expertise may make introductory knowledge seem intuitive when it’s anything but.
 That makes it harder to anticipate the needs of less-informed people.

-The curse of knowledge in marketing
+The curse of knowledge in marketing tips

 In marketing, the implications are obvious.
 Rob Balon, CEO of The Balon Research Group, explains: